justinlam19/gat-gru/README.md

-# GAT-GRU
+# Traffic Forecasting With A GAT-GRU Hybrid Architecture
-*A spatio-temporal graph neural network for traffic forecasting.
+*A spatio-temporal graph neural network architecture for traffic forecasting.
 Final project for Yale CPSC 483/583: Deep Learning on Graph-Structured Data (Fall 2024).*

 In the interest of reproducibility, the Jupyter notebooks can be found in the `code` directory.
 The main notebook is `traffic_gat_gru.ipynb`, while the other one, `prediction_analysis.ipynb` includes code for visualizing what the models predict.